 I verify that I meet the Wayne State University Undergraduate Research and Creative Projects eligibility requirements and that I have written the attached proposal.
-If funded, I agree to submit a final report on the project by August 23, 2013.
+If funded, I agree to submit a final report on the project by August 22, 2014.

+Student:

+Signature

+Date

-Student:Signature Date
+Date

-Signature Date
+Date

-I have reviewed the student's application cover sheet and prohave also completed the Faculty Sponsor Recommendation For provide a progress report by April 19, 2013.
-1
+I have reviewed the student's application cover sheet and proposal and attest that it was written by the student.
+I have also completed the Faculty Sponsor Recommendation Form, and agree, if funded, to sponsor this project and provide a progress report by April 18, 2014.

 Faculty Mentor:

-Signature Date
+Signature

 Department Chair of Faculty Mentor:

-Signature Date
+Signature

-Please submit the original and three (3) copies of the application to the Office of the Provost front desk, room 4092 Faculty/Administration Building.
-Address applications to Undergraduate Research, attention Matthew Orr., All applications must be received by 5 p.m.
-November 26, 2012.
-Funding decisions will be posted at http://undergradresearch.wayne.edu by January 4, 2013.
+Please submit the original application to the Office of the Provost front desk, room 4092 Faculty/Administration Building.
+Address applications to UROP, attention Matthew Orr.
+All applications must be received by 4 p.m.
+November 22, 2013.
+Funding decisions will be posted at http://urop.wayne.edu by January 8, 2014.
+Please contact urop@wayne.edu with any questions.

-Please contact undergradresearch@wayne.edu for further information